Let’s Talk About Bad Boss Moves, Shall We?

 This one is important.
 When you make yourself pause and focus on asking questions, you stop the instinctive nature to try to problem-solve for everyone else on your team.
 Micromanaging is fundamentally an effort to control outcomes and solve problems.
 While these are important, being consumed by controlling and solving by yourself will overwhelm you and alienate your team.
 Remember them?
 The ones you should support and empower?
 Instead of jumping right in on why something won’t work, ask your employee to tell you more about their process.
 Get them to explain it to you in their words, and you might see something you wouldn’t have otherwise.
 If you still see a problem, delegate the correction of it to them instead of taking it on yourself.
 By delegating the task to them, you are sending the message that you value your employee’s input and trust their talent, regardless of the state of the current project.
 As the leader, it is your responsibility to build your team up, especially when things aren’t going as planned.

 I know you already have a lot on your plate.
 Asking questions instead of directing and communicating early, often and clearly takes time.
 But once again, this is your job, and your job is important.
 To me, few things are more sacred than gaining the trust of others.
 As a leader, you have been entrusted with the task of empowering your team, and it is a responsibility you should not take lightly.
 I sincerely hope the two suggested managerial and leadership tools described above help the multitude of micromanagers among us.
 Please let me know what you think about this post in particular, and the topic of micromanaging in general.
 I always love hearing from my readers and truly value the insights you all provide.
-Consider making an account and leaving a comment here directly or hit me up on social media.
+Consider making an account and leaving a comment here directly, hit me up on social media, or book a free call with me.